Graduate School Scholarships and Resources for Asian American Students

 Additional Resources for Asian American and Pacific Islander Students

 Financing your education is a daunting process.
-However, many professional organizations exist to support Asian American and Pacific Islander learners, both before and after they complete their studies.
+However, many professional organizations exist to support Asian American and Pacific Islander learners, both before and after you complete your studies.
 Many of these groups fund scholarships of their own or are a great gathering place to learn more about where you can look for funding.

 In addition to combing through these resources, make sure you discuss your options with faculty members or mentors at your school.
 They tend to be members of various professional organizations and may be able to point you in the direction of scholarships you haven’t discovered.
 Outside of your school, identify a handful of people in your field whose jobs you hope to have one day and network with them to learn more about their experiences.